The Qinling-Huaihe Line

 The divide functions a bit like the Mason-Dixon Line in the States, which similarly divides the warmer, traditionally agricultural south from the colder and more conventionally industrial north.

 It’s also handy for thinking about Chinese food.
 Wheat can be grown north of the line, and rice only grows to the south.
-When you think of dumplings and pulled noodles, that’s classically northern cuisine; rice and stir-fries are associated with the southern.
+When you think of dumplings and pulled noodles, that’s classically northern cuisine; rice and stir-fries are associated with the south.

 And—also like the Mason-Dixon Line—it’s often used within China to define regional stereotypes.
 Wheat can be grown by an individual farmer, but rice is more intensive and requires a group effort.
 Folks in the south are broadly inclined to see northerners as individualistic and selfish, and northerners stereotype southerners as lazy and agrarian.